ClarkeCodes/landing-page/README.md

-# Landing Page Project
+# Project 2: Landing Page
+Udacity Front End Development Nanodegree

-## Table of Contents
+## Live

 * [Instructions](#instructions)

-## Instructions
+## Description

-The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the Udacity Classroom.
+Course description: "This project requires you to build a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page."

+For this project I used the [starter HTML and CSS files](https://github.com/udacity/fend/tree/refresh-2019/projects/landing-page) provided by Udacity and transformed this static page into an interactive one.
+All Javascript is written by me, and I've also made small changes to the CSS and HTML files.